Shape-Shifters & Their Stories

 Constance O’Day-Flannery, Shifting Love

-The desire to be different in some way so as to match some ideal promoted through advertising has become an obsession, especially for vulnerable younger members of society.
-Perhaps the pressure to conform to some unrealistic ideal is something that has always been with us, but surely not to the extent that now is the case.
+The desire to be different in some way to match some ideal promoted through advertising has become an obsession, especially for vulnerable younger members of society.
+Perhaps the pressure to conform to some unrealistic ideal has always been with us, but surely not to the extent that now is the case.
 And it is this desire that helps to account for the current interest in shape-shifting as it would seem to provide a means of achieving the goal to bring about change.
-However, as many of the tales in this collection show, it is only by coming to terms with who we really are that peace of mind can truly be ours once again.
+However, as many of the tales in this collection show, it is only by coming to terms with who we are that peace of mind can truly be ours again.

 William Lilly: Magician, Astrologer & Adept